When the Slave Boats Sailed East

 The Indian Ocean Slave Trade

 Few need introducing to the Western movement of slaves from Africa across the Atlantic Ocean.
 Much has been documented and studied.
 But this wasn’t the only slave route that existed; a far older eastern movement of slaves was forcibly taking people to the opposite side of the world.
-Between the first and 20th century, beginning with Arabs and the Ottomans, and later continued by the Portuguese, the Dutch and the British, an estimated 4 million African’s were taken from their homes, mostly in East Africa, and across the Indian Ocean.
+Between the first and 20th century, beginning with Arabs and the Ottomans, and later continued by the Portuguese, the Dutch, French and the British, an estimated 4 million African’s were taken from their homes, mostly in East Africa, and across the Indian Ocean.

-At the time of abolition they were freed by their owners, or they had already earned their own freedom, but were unable to return to their motherland.
+At the time of abolition slaves were freed by their owners, or they had already earned their own freedom, but were unable to return to their homeland.
 So they stayed and formed their own communities, becoming part of South Asia’s complex cobweb of cultures.
 Whilst many aspects of their African ancestry have disappeared as they have become assimilated in to their host countries society, some remain.
 Many retain their African appearance and all have a passion for music and dance, which retains a truly African style and rhythm.

-Largely due to their scattered presence and their lack of a real unified social group, the African’s of South Asia have largely been over-looked by academics and researchers, unlike those who crossed the Atlantic.
+Largely due to their scattered presence and their lack of a real unified social group, the African Diaspora of South Asia have largely been over-looked by academics and researchers, unlike those who crossed the Atlantic.
 Yet it is a trade route of much greater age and one of equal importance that needs further study and documentation, so that the history of these Afro-Asian communities will not be lost in future generations.